remance/Masendor/data/troop/readme.md

 - Travel speed for only range weapon, this is speed of sprite traveling to target

+- Hand, number of hand required to use weapon, using both 2 hand and 1 hand at once will consider 1 hand weapon as sheathed weapon

+- Type, weapon type used for general animation selection:

++ Body for weapon like fist, knuckle and other similar weapons.
++ One_Blade for sword, axe, dagger, shortsword
++ Two_Blade for greatsword,
++ Dual_Blade for dual side version of blade weapon
++ One_Crush for hammer, mace
++ Two_Crush for great hammer, great mace
++ One_Chain for weapon that is flexible when attack like flail, whip
++ Two_Chain for
++ One_Polearm for small polearm such as spear
++ Two_Polearm for lance, pike, halberd, glaive, great axe, quarterstaff
++ Dual_Polearm for dual side polearm
++ Bow for all bow type weapon
++ One_Shoot for pistol like weapon that can be held in one hand like handgun, pistol crossbow
++ Two_Shoot for range weapon with long handle like musket, crossbow
++ Sling for sling
++ Blow for blow weapon
++ Throw for throwing weapon, javelin, throwing axe
++ Shield

 - ImageID, the id of weapon image that will be used for sub-unit icon

 - List of Ruleset id that armour is available

+Weapon Type

 mount_preset: list of all sub-units' mounts.
 The data structure of mount is as follows;